vitest-dev/vitest/docs/guide/common-errors.md

 ## Cannot mock "./mocked-file.js" because it is already loaded

-This error happens when `vi.mock` or `vi.doMock` methods are called on modules that were already loaded.
-Vitest throws this error because this call has no effect because cached modules are preferred.
+This error happens when `vi.mock` method is called on a module that was already loaded.
+Vitest throws this error because this call has no effect since cached modules are preferred.

-If you are getting this error for `vi.mock`, remember that `vi.mock` is always hoisted - it means that the module was loaded before the test file started executing - most likely in a setup file.
+Remember that `vi.mock` is always hoisted - it means that the module was loaded before the test file started executing - most likely in a setup file.
 To fix the error, remove the import or clear the cache at the end of a setup file - beware that setup file and your test file will reference different modules in that case.

 ```ts
 // setupFile.js